 All employees are required to prepare and maintain time sheets to ensure compliance with the federal Fair Labor Standards Act (FLSA) and accurate administration of state compensatory time.
-In accordance with INT143 - Time and Attendance, employees who are benefits-eligible and paid monthly shall record their time worked and hours absent using the Electronic Timekeeping System (ETS).
-Employees who are paid on an hourly basis and do not accrue vacation or sick leave should record their time worked and hours absent on a paper timesheet.
+In accordance with INT143 - Time and Attendance, employees shall record their time worked and hours absent using the Electronic Timekeeping System (ETS).
 All employees request time off in advance from their supervisor using a leave request or an emailed message to their supervisor that provides the required information.
 If circumstances don't allow an employee to request leave in advance, he or she must notify their supervisor as soon as possible and submit a leave request form upon return.
 Supervisors are responsible for ensuring that employees accurately record time worked and hours absent.
 A supervisor should promptly review and approve timesheets and leave requests.